karpoftea/karpoftea.github.io/_posts/2021-08-06-simple-spark-app-k8s-deployment.md

 kubectl logs spark-pi-minimal-driver -n spark-jobs | less
 ```

-You should see that driver has started, created web-app, and registered executor:
+You should see that driver had started, created web-app, and registered executor:
 ```plain
 15:44:35 INFO Utils: Successfully started service 'SparkUI' on port 4040.
 ...